 Making tailgate party plans for the big game?
 Good friends – great food – sounds like an awesome time right?
 Because tailgate parties are all-day food fests and grilling extravaganzas, they’re also a increased risk of food illness.

-Along with the stadium rules, make sure to follow food safety principles and procedures – so you and your friends can enjoy the game – rather than worrying about coming down with a foodborne illness.
+Along with the stadium rules, make sure to follow food safety principles and procedures – so you and your friends can enjoy the game rather than getting a foodborne illness.

 - Divide cooked food into shallow containers and store in a refrigerator or freezer.

 - Be sure to keep raw meat and poultry wrapped separately from cooked foods, or foods meant to be eaten raw such as fruits.

 - Rinse all fresh produce under running tap water before packing it in a cooler, including produce with peel-away skins or rinds.

 - Keep cold foods cold to prevent food poisoning.
 Place cold food in coolers with frozen gel packs or ice.
 Keeping it at 40°F or below prevents bacterial growth.
 Meat and poultry may be packed while it is still frozen; in that way it stays colder longer.

 - Multiple coolers: Consider packing beverages in one cooler and perishable foods in another since you are likely to grab beverages most often.